How to Hike the Amazing Hamilton Mountain Trail in the Gorge

 You can do it as an out-and-back, which takes you from that junction straight up the Hamilton Mountain Trail, and straight back down.
 This version is shorter, but as we’ll talk about in a second, misses an excellent part of the hike and one of the best views on the trail.

-Alternatively, you can do it as a lollipop, which takes you up the Hamilton Mountain trail, and down the equestrian trail to Don’s Cutoff to the Hardy Creek Trail, which brings you right back to that fork in the trail.
+Alternatively, you can do it as a lollipop, which takes you up the same trail, and down the equestrian trail to Don’s Cutoff to the Hardy Creek Trail, which brings you right back to that fork in the trail.

 This is a longer hike, but the descent is significantly more gradual (which saves your knees!) and you’ll pass the Saddle, which is where you’ll find some excellent views of the Columbia River Gorge.